AIHubCentral/docs/assets/RVC Voice Changer/Local/vonovox.md

 - It doesn't use a Web User Interface, meaning that it is less prone to errors and opens on it's own window
 - Easily reduces delay on Windows via facilitating the WASAPI/ASIO Backend process
 - Lets you choose the embedder, including spin
+- Uses TF32 Inference by default, which is more precise than FP16, and has very very slightly less precision/quality but better performance compared to FP32
-- Extra Effects, such as "Noise Gate".
+- Extra Effects, such as "Noise Gate"
 ||| ❌ **CONS**
 - Not Open Source (right now, but the dev is working on an Open Source version)
 - Supports only Nvidia GPUs on Windows
 - It doesn't use a Web User Interface, meaning that it can't be run on the Cloud
-- Many Effects are Premium, such as "Low Quality Mic".
+- Many Effects are Premium, such as "Low Quality Mic"
 |||
 ===
 ***